blackducksoftware/hub/kubernetes/README.md

 ### Proxy Settings

-There are currently three services that need access to services hosted by Black Duck Software:
+There are currently several services that need access to services hosted by Black Duck Software:

+* authentication
+* jobrunner
 * registration
-* jobrunner
+* scan
 * webapp
-* scan

 If a proxy is required for external internet access, you'll need to configure it.